Welcome to the Southern Arizona Celiac Support Group

 With the kind permission of Dr. Peter H.R.
 Green we are able to reproduce the symptoms checklist from his book Celiac Disease—A Hidden Epidemic.
 Use it to see if you should talk to your doctor about testing for celiac disease.
 We've also attached a diagram showing the steps to arrive at a diagnosis.
 Note that not every doctor will follow exactly this sequence, but you should be insistent on following up with all tests needed to establish for certain if you do or don't have celiac disease.

-We want to remind everyone with celiac disease or on a gluten-free diet that ALL types of wheat contain gluten at levels harmful to anyone who is sensitive to it.
+We want to remind everyone with celiac disease or on a gluten-free diet that ALL types of wheat, by any name, contain gluten at levels harmful to anyone who is sensitive to it.
 This includes: Bulgur, common or bread wheat, Durum, Einkorn, Emmer, Kamut, Semolina and Spelt and any other type of wheat (any member of the genus Triticum).
 Be wary of any claims to the contrary.

-Our parent organization, the Celiac Sprue Association, has a web page outlining the different gains and their gluten-free status.
+Our parent organization, the Celiac Sprue Association, has a web page outlining the different grains and their gluten-free status.

 Gluten-Free School Lunches